MolimoWang/EventManagementSystem/01-requirements/UseCase/Organizer/cancel_event.md

-### 02 - Alternate course of events

-#### Event Not Found
-- If the selected event does not exist, the system displays an error message and prompts the organizer to select a valid event.

-#### Tickets Sold
-- If tickets have already been sold, the system warns the organizer that users will be notified of the cancellation and proceeds only after the organizer confirms.

 ## Exceptions
 - **No Permission to Cancel**: If the organizer attempts to cancel an event created by another organizer, the system displays an error message and prevents the cancellation.